 5 Billing and Collection Processes to Keep Financially Sound

 The global pandemic and the impacts it had on the economy at large presented significant challenges for nearly all businesses over last two years.
 Businesses are looking for new and creative ways to steady revenue streams and improve their overall financial position.
 One fundamental aspect of doing business that is often overlooked lies in billing and collections.
-Here are four considerations to revisit in your billing and collections processes to ensure they are as efficient and effective as possible.
+Here are five considerations to revisit in your billing and collections processes to ensure they are as efficient and effective as possible.